DeFecT-FF: a machine learning force field framework for high throughput defect modeling in CdTe-based solar cells: Conclusions

-In practice, the DeFecT-FF framework reduces single defect optimization time from $\sim$12--14\,h (HSE06) to $\sim$1--2\,min while retaining near-DFT accuracy, transforming comprehensive, composition- and charge-resolved defect surveys from intractable to routine.
 We have deployed this framework as part of a Jupyter notebook-based nanoHUB tool which will allow users to upload CIF files of Cd/Zn-Te/Se/S structures, auto-generate relevant defects or complexes, and compute their defect formation energies as functions of Fermi level and chemical potentials conditions, bypassing expensive first principles workflows.
 Together, these advances provide a scalable, charge-aware pathway to map defect landscapes in chemistries relevant to CdSeTe solar cell devices and beyond, accelerating the dopant/process optimization and ultimately closing the voltage deficit in this important thin-film photovoltaic platform. \\